carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > Leaf node - a bottom node that doesn't split any further.
 It represents the class label.
 {: .callout}

-An instance is classified starting from the root and testing the feature specified by the node, then going down the split based on the outcome of the test and testing a different feature specified by another node.
+An instance is classified starting from the root and testing the feature specified by the __node__, then going down the split based on the outcome of the test and testing a different feature specified by another node.
 The graphic shows the full decision tree used for the housing example above.

 <p align="center">
 <img width="750" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decisiontrees2.jpeg">
 </p>

+> ## Definition
+>
+> Node - a test performed on a feature.
+It branches into two branches.
+{: .callout}

 ### About the classifier